alifpay/swe/single.md

 There are many different solutions to this problem.
 Each moves the functions into different classes.

 Perhaps the most obvious way to solve the problem is to separate the data from the functions.
-The three classes share access to EmployeeData, which is a simple data structure with no methods (Figure 7.3).
+The three classes share access to EmployeeData, which is a simple data structure with no methods.
 Each class holds only the source code necessary for its particular function.
 The three classes are not allowed to know about each other.
 Thus any accidental duplication is avoided.

 The downside of this solution is that the developers now have three classes that they have to instantiate and track.
 A common solution to this dilemma is to use the Facade pattern